 9. How long does it take for an applicant to find out if they’re approved for funds?

+The intake interviews will begin on July 1, 2021.
+At the end of the intake interview you will know if you have been approved for funding.
 After applying, a 15-minute video interview is required to be eligible for funds.
-A volunteer reaches out to applicants in order of when they applied to schedule video interviews.
+A volunteer reaches out to applicants in order of our when they were selected by random lottery to schedule video interviews.
 In order to provide a culturally inclusive experience, all interviewers are Black Portlanders.
-At this time, it takes 6 weeks to complete this process.
+At this time, it takes 2 weeks to complete this process.

 10. How long does it take to receive funds after being approved?

-After approval, funds will be delivered up to 10 days after the intake interview by check, PayPal, Venmo, or Cash App.
+After approval, funds will be delivered up to 2 weeks after the intake interview by check, PayPal, or Cash App.

 11. How much funding can a recipient receive?